miguel-guerrero/vlog_expand_autos/README.md

+## Utility to expand emacs Verilog-mode auto comments in batch mode.

-This script processes a Verilog file by:
+This utility processes a Verilog file by:

 * Loading it into `emacs`.
 * Expanding all AUTOS found using `verilog-mode.el` in `emacs`